How B2Bs Can Make Their Content Marketing Perform Better

 Are You Using the Right Tools When You Create Content?

 Keyword research is essential, and it’s nice to have target search terms when you are creating content.
-But how you analyze those keywords and optimize the content with them can make or break how the content performs in the search results.
+However, how you analyze those keywords and optimize the content with them can make or break how the content performs in the search results.

 For example, say your SEO person has done the keyword research.
-They hand this off to the content creator with instructions to include the key term in the content.
+They hand this off to the content creator with instructions to include the key terms in the content.
 If that is the complete strategy, is it any wonder that the content doesn’t perform?

 You must go deeper.
 You must be able to take those keywords and find out who the competition is in the search results for that query.
 You need to understand what they are writing about around that key term and how.
 Then you need to meet or beat them to have a better chance to rank.

 Our WordPress SEO plugin can help B2Bs here.
-It gives you real-time data by analyzing the top-ranked pages in the search results with targets for things like meta data, readability score and word count.
+It gives you real-time data by analyzing the top-ranked pages in the search results with targets for things like metadata, readability score, and word count.
 For more on this, read: Want Customized SEO Advice Per Keyword?
 There’s a Plugin for That!

 Bruce Clay SEO WP plugin summary tab.